-WE MAY LOSE ALL OR PART OF OUR INVESTMENT IN PETROVANTAGE IF PETROVANTAGE IS UNABLE TO DEVELOP AN INDEPENDENT, SELF-SUSTAINING DIGITAL MARKETPLACE.
+WE MAY LOSE ALL OR PART OF OUR INVESTMENT IN PETROVANTAGE IF THE PETROVANTAGE SOLUTION IS NOT ADOPTED BY THE MARKET TO THE EXTENT NEEDED FOR US TO RECOUP OUR INVESTMENT.

-In September 2000, we announced that we had formed PetroVantage, Inc. to develop a collaborative Internet-based software solution for optimizing and coordinating trading and logistics decisions and workflow within and between companies involved in evaluating, transporting and trading crude oil, intermediates and refined petroleum products.
-We have committed to invest \$10 million in PetroVantage and may invest additional amounts in the future.
+On September 14, 2000, we announced that we had formed PetroVantage, Inc. to develop a collaborative Internet-based software solution for optimizing and coordinating trading and logistics decisions and workflow among companies involved in evaluating, transporting and trading crude oil, intermediates and refined petroleum products.
+We have invested \$11.3 million in PetroVantage operating expenses and have committed to fund operations through at least the end of fiscal year 2002.
 We may lose all or a portion of our investment in PetroVantage if PetroVantage's collaborative software solution does not gain market acceptance, is unable to achieve profitability or positive cash flow, or otherwise fails to meet our expectations.